Let BJP MLA Yatnal prove his charge of Hashmi's terror link by getting central agencies to probe: CM | Politics

 ''His (party's) government is there for the past 10 years at the Centre.
 What have they been doing all these years?'' he asked.

-The chief minister claimed that Yatnal had tried to become the state unit president of the BIP and leader of opposition in the assembly but failed, ''so he is making a baseless allegation''.
+The chief minister claimed that Yatnal had tried to become the state unit president of the BJP and leader of opposition in the assembly but failed, ''so he is making a baseless allegation''.

 Yatnal on Wednesday alleged that Siddaramaiah shared the dais with Hashmi, ''a known sympathiser of ISIS''.